desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

   of DNSSEC validation, or unauthenticated data (AD bit not set);

-- in Step 4: inconsistent responses (for at least one of the types), including a record set that is empty in one of Steps 2 or 3, but non-empty in the other.
+- in Step 4: inconsistent responses (for at least one of the types), including an RRset that is empty in one of Steps 2 or 3, but non-empty in the other.

 ### Example

-To verify the CDS/CDNSKEY records for the child `example.co.uk`, the parental agent (assuming that the child delegation's NS records are `ns1.example.net`, `ns2.example.org`, and `ns3.example.co.uk`)
+To verify the CDS/CDNSKEY RRsets for the child `example.co.uk`, the parental agent (assuming that the child delegation's NS records are `ns1.example.net`, `ns2.example.org`, and `ns3.example.co.uk`)

 1. checks that the child domain is not yet securely delegated;

-2. queries CDS/CDNSKEY records for `example.co.uk` directly from
+2. queries the CDS/CDNSKEY RRsets for `example.co.uk` directly from
    `ns1.example.net`, `ns2.example.org`, and `ns3.example.co.uk`
    (without caching);

-3. queries and validates the CDS/CDNSKEY records located at (see (#signalingnames); `ns3.example.co.uk` is ignored because it is in bailiwick)
+3. queries and validates the CDS/CDNSKEY RRsets located at (see (#signalingnames); `ns3.example.co.uk` is ignored because it is in-domain)

 ```
 _dsboot.example.co.uk._signal.ns1.example.net
 _dsboot.example.co.uk._signal.ns2.example.org
 ```

-4. checks that the CDS/CDNSKEY record sets retrieved in Steps 2 and 3 agree across responses.
+4. checks that the CDS/CDNSKEY RRsets retrieved in Steps 2 and 3 agree across responses.

-If all these steps succeed, the parental agent can proceed to publish a DS record set as indicated by the validated CDS/CDNSKEY records.
+If all these steps succeed, the parental agent can proceed to publish a DS RRset as indicated by the validated CDS/CDNSKEY RRset.

-As in-bailiwick signaling names do not have a chain of trust at bootstrapping time, the parental agent does not consider them during validation.
+As in-domain signaling names do not have a chain of trust at bootstrapping time, the parental agent does not consider them during validation.
-Consequently, if all NS hostnames are in bailiwick, validation cannot be completed, and DS records are not published.
+Consequently, if all NS hostnames are in-domain, validation cannot be completed, and DS records are not published.

 {#triggers}